Gloridust/Gloridust/README.md

 ### Hi there 👋I'm Gloridust

-- 🔭 I’m currently working on study at a senior school,in Chengdu,Sichuan,China
+- 🔭 I’m currently working on study at a senior,in Chengdu,Sichuan,China
 - 🌱 I’m currently learning Web-development and git
 - 👯 I’m looking to collaborate on A preliminary study of front-end development
 - 🤔 I’m looking for help with A preliminary study of front-end development